Standards for RTOs

 Pre-paid fee protection, insurance, and compliance with laws

-The Fit and Proper Person Requirements and the NRT Logo Conditions of Use Policy are contained in the Compliance Requirements as Schedules 1 and 2 respectively.
+The Fit and Proper Person Requirements and the NRT Logo Conditions of Use Policy are contained in the Compliance Standards as Schedules 1 and 2 respectively.

 The Credential Policy stipulates the credentials required to undertake various activities in VET.
 It deals with requirements to: